openedx/frontend-app-account/README.rst

 Environment Variables/Setup Notes
 =================================

-This MFE is configured via environment variables supplied at build time.
-All micro-frontends have a shared set of required environment variables, as documented in the `Configuration documentation`_.
+This MFE is configured via the ``frontend-platform`` configuration module.
+For more information on MFE configuration see the `Configuration documentation`_.

 The account settings micro-frontend also supports the following additional variable: